afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/NimBLEimplTest/README.md

 Computer:

 - Windows 10 or later
-- Bluetooth 4.0 or later
+- Bluetooth 4.2 or later
 - Joystick testing software from Planet's Pointy ( [http://www.planetpointy.co.uk/joystick-test-application/](http://www.planetpointy.co.uk/joystick-test-application/) ) or any other able to display 128 buttons.
 Note that Window's device property page is not suitable for this.
+- SimpleHIDWrite.exe: available at [http://janaxelson.com/hidpage.htm](http://janaxelson.com/hidpage.htm).
+There is a modern clone at [https://github.com/Robmaister/SimplerHidWrite](https://github.com/Robmaister/SimplerHidWrite).

 Mobile device: